damianmoore/matomo-monorail/README.md

 ## Usage

 You will need Motomo installed.
 For development purposes you can use the included Docker Compose file.
-You will still need to do some setup and get the generated API auth token.
+You will still need to do some setup and get the generated API auth token (Administration > API).

     docker-compose up